Strategies, Policies & Plans

 This policy will ensure that any Council works in the public realm that would impact on heritage values are the subject of heritage assessment and determination by Council.

 This policy provide criteria for the commercial use of public footpaths to ensure that such use does not impinge on public safety or amenity.
-The implementation date for these documents is 1 January 2005.
-No Permit or Application Fees have been set by Council for the first twelve months of operation of the policy.
+The implementation date for these documents was 1 January 2005.

 To optimise the use of on-street space available for parking in a manner that best meets local needs and complements the role of available off-street parking.